rafaelsf80/genai-sdxl-infer-vertex/README.md

 [Released in July 2023](https://stability.ai/blog/stable-diffusion-sdxl-1-announcement), [Stable Diffusion XL 1.0](https://stablediffusionxl.com/) or SXDL 1.0 is the latest image generation model from Stability AI.
 Compared to previos versions, it has the following differences:

-* Better human anatomy: Previous SD models had visible problems with generating correct human anatom.
+* **Better human anatomy**: Previous SD models had visible problems with generating correct human anatom.
-* Artistic styles: SDXL offers several artistic styles for image generation, for example,  Photographic, Digital Art, Comic book, Fantasy art, Analog film, Neon punk, and many others.
+* **Artistic styles**: SDXL offers several artistic styles for image generation, for example,  Photographic, Digital Art, Comic book, Fantasy art, Analog film, Neon punk, and many others.
-* Shorter prompts: SDXL understands short prompts much better than the previous models.
+* **Shorter prompts**: SDXL understands short prompts much better than the previous models.
-* Improved composition in images.
+* **Improved composition** in images.

 SDXL is a latent diffusion model, where the diffusion operates in a pretrained, learned (and fixed) latent space of an autoencoder.
 While the bulk of the semantic composition is done by the latent diffusion model, local, high-frequency details in generated images can be improved by the quality of the autoencoder.
 In this case, we use the new `madebyollin/sdxl-vae-fp16-fix` which is as good as SDXL VAE but runs twice as fast and uses significantly less memory.